Thirteen Colonies: British role

 After 1680, the imperial government in London took an increasing interest in the affairs of the colonies, which were growing rapidly in population and wealth.
 In 1680, only Virginia was a royal colony; by 1720, half were under the control of royal governors.
 These governors were appointees closely tied to the government in London.

 Historians before the 1880s emphasized American nationalism.
 However, scholarship after that time was heavily influenced by the "Imperial school" led by Herbert L. Osgood, George Louis Beer, Charles McLean Andrews, and Lawrence H. Gipson.
-This viewpoint dominated colonial historiography into the 1940s, and they emphasized and often praised the attention that London gave to all the colonies.
+This viewpoint dominated colonial historiography into the 1940s, and it emphasized and often praised the attention that London gave to all the colonies.
 In this view, there was never a threat (before the 1770s) that any colony would revolt or seek independence.